mkls/throttle-async-function/README.md

 Cache the results of async function calls.

-You can wrap your async function with this package and calls to the wrapped version only get excecuted if there is no recent result for the same arguments in cache, thus it thottles the execution of you function.
+You can wrap your async function with this package and cache it's recent results.
+Calls to the wrapped version only get executed if there is no result for the same arguments in cache.
+With this it throttles the execution of you function.

 It could have been a good idea to include caching or memoizing in the name, since what this package does is related to those concepts as well.